jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Best-Practices/Public-Network-Connect-to-MongoDB-Instance.md

 ### Operation Steps

-1. The local computer installs the SecureCRT, which is remotely connected to the virtual machine with EIP by the SSH2 protocol.
+1. The local computer installs the SecureCRT, which is remotely connected to the Virtual Machines with EIP by the SSH2 protocol.

    - Select **Connection**, fill in the name and select SSH2 protocol.